 Address: 7711 E Academy Blvd, Denver, CO 80230, United States

 The big air force base in Denver today is Buckley AFB in the eastern suburb of Aurora but the city’s first air force base was Lowry AFB from 1938 until 1994.

 Today, the base is closed but one great thing on the property is the Wings Over the Rockies Air & Space Museum.
 This museum uses two former hangars of the base to preserve the long history of this former base and airfield.

 Over twenty restored military aircraft are on display along with over a dozen historical civilian aircraft; you can view these planes and helicopters along with a number of other educational exhibits.
 The whole family will enjoy learning about Colorado’s aviation history at this exciting museum.

 Address: 1250 Bannock St, Denver, CO 80204, United States

 Clyfford Still isn’t necessarily a household name, but he was a prolific abstract expressionist artist who lived from 1904 to 1980.

 When he died, he stipulated in his will that he wanted to donate his life’s work to a U.S. city on the condition that they would be willing to establish a permanent museum to display it.

-Denver was one of twenty applicants, and after Still’s widow met with then-Mayor John Hickenlooper, it was this city that was chosen.
-The museum opened in 2011; the Clyfford Still collection includes 3.125 works that rotate in and out of display.
+Denver was one of twenty applicants, and after Still’s widow met with then-Mayor John Hickenlooper, this city was chosen.
+The museum opened in 2011; the Clyfford Still collection includes 3.125 works that rotate in and out of the display.
 If abstract art interests you, don’t miss this single-artist museum.